munir-zarea/munir-zarea.github.io/_projects/ROS2-Based Terrestrial Unmanned Surface Vessel/index.md

 ---
 layout: post
-title: project title
+title: ROS2-Based Terrestrial Unmanned Surface Vessel
 description:  As part of a project at the University of Hawaii at Manoa, my team and I developed a mobile terrestrial robot that mimics the movement of an Unmanned Surface Vessel (USV).
 Ultimately intended as a platform for future marine robotics students, the project involved the complete design, prototyping, and fabrication process of the robot.
 I was responsible for ROS2 integration, software architecture, and testing.
-This page outline my key contributions throughout the project.
+This page will discuss the design process for the robot and outline my key contributions throughout the project.

 skills:
 - skill 1
 - skill 2
 main-image: /project.webp
 ---

+## Motivation & Objectives

+## Design Approach

+## ROS2 Integration